epfml/getting-started-lauzhack/README.md

 # LauzHack LLM Training: Getting started with the EPFL Clusters
 Welcome to the LLM training track at LauzHack!
-This repository contains the basic steps to start running your model and script on the EPFL Clusters (called RCP) -- so that you don't have to go through the countless documentations by yourself!
+This repository contains the basic steps to start running your model and script on the EPFL GPU Cluster (called RCP) -- so that you don't have to go through the countless documentations by yourself!

-We provide you access to the RCP cluster (EPFL-wide).
+We provide you access to the RCP cluster.
 It has A100 (80GB) GPUs.
-The system is built on top of [Docker](https://www.docker.com) (containers), [Kubernetes](https://kubernetes.io) (automating deployment of containers) and [run:ai](https://run.ai) (scheduler on top of Kubernetes).
+The job system is using [run:ai](https://run.ai) (scheduler on top of Kubernetes).

-For starters, you should go through the [minimal basic setup](#minimal-basic-setup) first.
+For starters, you should first go through the [minimal basic setup](#minimal-basic-setup) right below here.

 If you come up with any question about the cluster or the setup that you do not find answered here, try and talk to other participants, or google :) Also, please do not hesitate to reach out to any of your colleagues or the organizers (e.g. on Discord), we are happy to help you out.